manya-lalwani/designer-baby/simulation.md

 \end{cases}
 $$

-For an uncorrelated polygenic trait, where $ \beta $ are the effect sizes of each SNP,
+For an uncorrelated polygenic trait, where betas are the effect sizes of each SNP,

 $$
 \begin{aligned}